nicc777/mantellum/README.md

 # mantellum

-Common decoraters for your Python projects
+Common decoraters and other potentially useful utilities for your Python projects

+The first release is out but it is still very early days.